Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 Dos

-• Edit all documents.
+- Edit all documents.
 Spell-check all the documents (resume, CV, and covering letter) in your job application, so they are error-free.
-You can use free apps such as Grammarly or Hemmingway to check the readability of your documents.
+You can use free apps such as Grammarly or Hemingway to check the readability of your documents.
 They’ll suggest what to improve.

-• Use power verbs.
-When you write your resume, CV, and covering letter, focus on using the active voice and avoid the passive voice.
-Some good examples of power verbs in your CV/resume/cover letter include achieved, transformed, delivered, and inspired.
+- Use power verbs.
+When you write your resume, CV, and covering letter, focus on using the active voice and avoiding the passive voice.
+Some examples of power verbs in your CV/resume/cover letter include achieved, transformed, delivered, and inspired.
 Search for the right word to highlight your skills, aptitudes, and achievements.

-• Include notable achievements.
+- Include notable achievements.
 Identify your achievements from work experience.
-Instead of just stating the responsibilities you carried out in your resume or CV, demonstrate what you can do to the hiring manager.
+Instead of just stating your responsibilities in your resume or CV, demonstrate what you can do for the hiring manager.

 Don'ts

-• Never send your CV without a cover letter: Always include a cover letter in your job application.
+- Never send your CV without a cover letter: Include a cover letter in your job application.
 The exception is if the company advertising the position instructs you not to send one.
 You should always send these two documents as part of your job search.

-• Prepare for interviews and always practice your responses to difficult questions.
+- Prepare for interviews and always practice your responses to complex questions.

-• Don’t forget to contact your previous employers or personal references.
-Some companies do call them and they can be valuable resources for you.
+- Don’t forget to contact your previous employers or personal references.
+Some companies call them, and they can be valuable resources for you.
 Your breakthrough might depend on what they say about you.

 Thriving Job Trends In 2025